 To the north of the wedge is Star Pit.
 Originally a clay pit for the Dogsthorpe Brick Yards the site is now a site Specific Scientific Interest due to the 63 species of water beetle found in the shallow pools.
 To the south of this is the refuse tip which is due to be filled within the next few years and to the south and east of this is Car Dyke built by the Romans in the 2nd century.

 To the east is Eyebury, in the 14th century it was a busy monastic moated grange & park with deer and cattle roaming the fields under the ownership of Peterborough Abbey.
 The present house at Eyebury was built in the late 17th century and was home to the Alfred Nicholson Leeds who was famous for his work in palaeontology.
-One of the largest fish Jurassic fish, called Leedsichthys is named after him after he found the first fossils.
+One of the largest fish Jurassic fish, called Leedsichthys is named after him.
 You can read more about Eyebury here.